-What happens if a witness testifies that the police showed the witness a photo of the defendant?
+Firstly, what happens if a witness testifies that the police showed the witness a photo of the defendant?

 If one of the witnesses in any given case testifies that the police showed the witness a photo of the defendant and jurors choose to accept that testimony, they are not allowed to draw any inferences against the defendant, because the police had his or her photograph.

-As police departments collect pictures of many people from many different sources and for many different reasons, it is not the responsibility of the jury to speculate what the reason was for the case in question.
+Moreover, as police departments collect pictures of many people from many different sources and for many different reasons, it is not the responsibility of the jury to speculate what the reason was for the case in question.